-It’s time to plant garlic in Wellington.
+It’s time to plant garlic.
 If you fancy a change, try planting some elephant garlic at the same time.
 It’s larger and milder than ordinary garlic.
 It’s said not to keep as well, but this is a recent photo of both types I dug earlier in the year and neither has deteriorated yet.
 Chinese garlic is fumigated with methyl bromide by law, so that may influence whether you buy it in future.